pjlintw/finetuning-transfer/README.md

 ## Transfer Fine-tuning

-Yu can transfer fine-tuning updates using only open-weight models (see Section 1 of our paper) or specific fine-tuned models (see Section 4).
+You can transfer fine-tuning updates using only open-weight models (see Section 1 of our paper) or specific fine-tuned models (see Section 4).
-For example, get the diff between LLaMA 3.0 Instruct and LLaMA 3.0, then apply it to LLaMA 3.1.
+For example, get the diff between Llama 3.0 Instruct and Llama 3.0, then apply it to Llama 3.1.
 Or reuse updates from your fine-tuned OLMo 2 model on another base model—no retraining needed.

 ### Recycling for Merged Model

-Results using diff vectors on LLaMA models.
+Results using diff vectors on Llama models.
 For example, Δ₃.₀ is the weight changes between Llama 3.0 Instruct and Llama 3.0.

 | Model                  | GSM8K | MATH | ARC_C | GPQA | MMLU | IFEval |